 Currently, the Vision Bus Aotearoa provides eye care services to:

 We are working to expand our partnerships, and in the future, we aim to provide eye care services in partnership with Auckland maraes, GP practices, and residential care facilities.
-In 2023, we will also partner with The University of Auckland research team implementing Aotearoa’s first population-based eye health survey.
+From 2024, we will also partner with other members or The University of Auckland research team to conduct Aotearoa’s first population-based eye health survey.

 Meet the funders